-\Sec{sec:background} reviews notations and existing transcription methods. \Sec{sec:first_order} introduces a spectral radius-based transcription method and a first-order method. \Sec{sec:risk_estimation} presents a general failure risk estimation approach, while \Sec{sec:dth_order} offers a geometric interpretation of the first-order methods and proposes a third ($d$-th order) transcription method. \Sec{sec:hierarchy} introduces the conservatism metric for method comparison, and \Sec{sec:application} demonstrates the application of these methods to two astrodynamics and one high-dimensional test case.
+\Sec{sec:background} reviews notations and existing transcription methods. \Sec{sec:first_order} introduces the spectral radius-based and first-order transcription methods. \Sec{sec:risk_estimation} presents the $d$-th order risk estimation approach and a conservatism metric for method comparison. \Sec{sec:application} demonstrates the application of these methods to a standard stochastic trajectory optimisation and a high-dimensional test case.
 Finally, \Sec{sec:conclusion} concludes this study.

-\section{BACKGROUND}
+\section{Background}